alliechoate/webpage/content/portfolio/_index.md

   - Gender differences in psychopathy and BPD

-  - Investigating dynamic mutualism theory in the development of the general psychopathology factor
+  - Dynamic mutualism theory as a plausible explanation behind the development of the general p-factor

-  - Examining indices of personality, psychopathology, and drug use in understanding criminal recidivism in violent compared to non-violent offenders
+  - Relationship between personality, psychopathology, and drug use for understanding criminal recidivism in violent compared to non-violent offenders

-  - Predictors of treatment dropout in a clinical sample of adults with a history of substance abuse
+  - Personality predictors of treatment dropout

+  - Affective state transitions and associations with use of emotion regulation strategies

+  - Simulation work of affective dyanmics in individuals with low distress tolerance and high emotional dysregulation

 <br><br>